Murder of Rhys Jones: Arrests and investigation

 On 16 December 2008, at the end of a nine-week trial in the Crown Court at Liverpool, Sean Mercer (a member of the Croxteth Crew gang) was found guilty of murder.
 Mercer, by then aged 18, was sentenced to life imprisonment, being ordered to serve a minimum term of 22 years, which is set to keep him in prison until at least 2030 and the age of 40.
 Other gang members James Yates, Nathan Quinn, Boy "M" (who could not be named as he was still under 18), Gary Kays, and Melvin Coy were convicted of assisting an offender.
 Another defendant aged under 18, Boy "K", later revealed as Dean Kelly, was convicted of four related offences.
 Kays and Coy were both sentenced to seven years.

 Sentencing for four of the defendants was delayed until the following month.
 In January 2009, Yates was sentenced to seven years, Dean Kelly to four years, and Nathan Quinn to two years.
 A 16-year-old was sentenced to a two-year supervision order.
 Parents of the gang members, including Mercer's mother and the parents of Yates, were later tried and convicted for perverting the course of justice.
 On 28 October 2009, Yates had his sentence increased to 12 years imprisonment, following a referral to the Court of Appeal by the Solicitor General Vera Baird QC as being "too lenient".

 On 2 November 2009, Mercer stabbed Jake Fahri (Jimmy Mizen's murderer) in prison, apparently having crafted a knife from a pair of tweezers.
 Fahri survived and was transferred to another prison.

-In 2022, Mercer was attacked by other inmates for "bragging" about killing Jones.
+Following his release from prison, Kelly died on 6 April 2023 from combined drug intoxication at the age of 31.